Evaluating Large Language Models for Line-Level Vulnerability Localization: Methodology

 \subsection{Prompting}

-Prompting in machine learning \cite{prompt}, especially with LLMs like GPT series, involves formulating inputs or ``prompts'' that guide the model to generate desired outputs.
-This approach leverages the pre-trained knowledge of these models to perform specific tasks without the need for extensive task-specific training data.
-Owing to the simplicity, the prompting approach in AVL could represent a common practice in leveraging pre-trained LLMs for identifying vulnerabilities within code.
-We consider \textit{zero-shot} and \textit{few-shot} learning to construct the prompts.
+Prompting in machine learning \cite{prompt}, particularly with LLMs such as the GPT series, involves formulating input instructions (“prompts”) that steer the model toward producing task-specific outputs.
+This approach leverages the models’ pre-trained knowledge to perform downstream tasks without extensive task-specific training data.
+In AVL, prompting provides an efficient means of utilizing pre-trained LLMs to identify vulnerable lines in source code.

-As presented in Figure \ref{fig:scenarioprompt}, zero-shot learning is depicted as a direct inquiry process.
-In this method, a model is prompted to evaluate a code snippet for vulnerabilities based solely on its existing knowledge, without any prior, task-specific examples.
-We provide a concrete code snippet as \textit{\{code\_with\_lines\}} for illustration purposes.
+We adopt a few-shot prompting strategy for AVL rather than zero-shot because zero-shot evaluation would not be a fair comparison to DL-based approaches.
+In our setting, DL models are trained on the labeled training set and thus can implicitly capture dataset-specific characteristics, such as human annotation preferences for certain CWEs.
+Zero-shot LLMs, in contrast, have no exposure to this training data and therefore lack the opportunity to adapt to such preferences.
+Providing one or more annotated examples in the prompt ensures that LLMs receive comparable task-specific guidance, enabling a fairer performance comparison.
+Following Brown et al. \cite{brown2020language}, we primarily employ a one-shot setting, randomly selecting a single example from the training set.
+To explore the effect of richer in-context information, we also evaluate a three-shot setting.

-Similarly, few-shot learning is implemented through a guided example-based approach.
-Here, the model receives a brief learning phase, where it is shown a small set of examples illustrating vulnerabilities.
-We adopt the one-shot learning (i.e., one example) since too many examples can easily encounter the token limit of an LLM and have little performance gain.
+Figure \ref{fig:scenarioprompt} illustrates the few-shot prompt format.
+Each example consists of: (1) an instruction specifying the task, (2) a function with numbered lines, and (3) a JSON-formatted list of vulnerable line numbers.
+The model then receives a new function in the same format and outputs the corresponding list of vulnerable lines.